 Investors from across the world relish establishing businesses in Asian countries such as China, Singapore, Malaysia, India, and Hong Kong.

-For years now, cargo shipments along the Middle Corridor have shot up, albeit from a very low base.
+For years now, cargo shipments along the Middle Corridor shot up, albeit from a very low base.

-The Central Asian countries have remained neutral in the conflict, leveraging opportunities in having an alternative to the Russian-dominated Northern Corridor, not to mention better infrastructure to support greater intra-regional trade.
+The Central Asian countries remained neutral in the conflict, leveraging opportunities in having an alternative to the Russian-dominated Northern Corridor, not to mention better infrastructure to support greater intra-regional trade.

 In the Asian states, however, Singapore stands out.
 It has proved a convincing convergence of the East and West.